 So, you’re planting a garden.
 You’ll happily water it watching the fruits of your labor grow, surrounded by singing birds, gentle dear and furry rabbits, just like Cinderella.
 Until the deer ambush your tomato plants, the rabbits multiply and attack your peppers, and a bird shits on your head.
 Not how we pictured it, heh?
 This doesn’t mean you go on garden lock-down, getting rid of anything that moves or breathes near your plants.
 Some people like to watch the wildlife venture around their garden through their Trentan Log Cabins windows as it gives them a chance to relax and admire the beautiful creatures who come to visit.
-Some garden creatures are your friends and some are your enemies, and we can identify them to find out which are helpful and which need to be kept at bay.
+Some garden creatures are your friends and some are your enemies, and we can identify them to find out which are helpful and which need to be kept at bay, so you enjoy your garden while you relax in your Wicker outdoor sets.
 Here’s the list of my top 7 garden pests and garden friends, (plus a few frenemies to keep your eye on…)

 The Good Guys: